Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Introduction

-Memory-based methods in CL~\citep{chaudhry2019tinyepisodicmemoriescontinual, Chaudhry2019er, Wan_2022_CVPR, zhang2023vqacl} effectively mitigate catastrophic forgetting through storing and replaying exemplar data.
-In the VQACL setting, these approaches store complete image-question pairs, necessitating significant memory resources—often thousands per task (\eg, 5000 samples in VQACL~\citep{zhang2023vqacl}).
-This extensive storage of visual data raises two critical challenges. \emph{First}, it imposes substantial computational and storage burdens, which can be infeasible in resource-constrained real-world applications. \emph{Second}, and more importantly, it raises profound privacy concerns.
+To achieve this balance, continual VQA methods rely on memory-based replay, where previously seen examples are stored and revisited to reinforce prior knowledge and mitigate forgetting~\citep{chaudhry2019tinyepisodicmemoriescontinual, Chaudhry2019er, Wan_2022_CVPR, zhang2023vqacl}.
+In VQACL, this necessitates storing full image-question pairs, which demands substantial memory resources, often amounting to thousands of samples per task (\eg 5000 samples in VQACL~\citep{zhang2023vqacl}).
+Storing visual data poses two core challenges. \emph{First}, it incurs high computational and storage overhead, which can be infeasible in resource-constrained real-world applications. \emph{Second}, more importantly, it also raises serious privacy concerns.
 Visual data often contains sensitive and personally identifiable information, especially in domains like healthcare, finance, and surveillance~\citep{tian2024privacy, liu2022privacy}, where stringent regulations such as GDPR~\citep{gdpr2016general, 10.1145/3389685} govern data usage and storage.
-In contrast, textual data (the questions) is typically non-identifiable and generic, inherently posing less privacy risk.
-Memory-free methods~\citep{kruengkrai-yamagishi-2022-mitigating, mas2018, Zhang_2024_CVPR, kirkpatrick2017overcoming}, though eliminating storage and privacy concerns by avoiding data retention entirely, exhibit suboptimal performance in multimodal settings like VQACL.
-This dichotomy between memory-rehearsal and memory-free approaches raises an intriguing questions: \textit{Is it truly necessary to store visual data?
-Could storing only past questions suffice to mitigate forgetting?} To explore these questions, we propose a novel intermediate setting: VQACL with Question-only Rehearsal (\setting) (Fig.~\ref{fig.teaser}).
-In this framework, only questions from past tasks are stored, eliminating the need for visual data storage.
-It provides a practical, privacy-preserving solution for continual VQA setting.
+In contrast, textual data—such as questions—is typically generic and non-identifiable, thereby posing minimal privacy risks.
+Memory-free methods~\citep{kruengkrai-yamagishi-2022-mitigating, mas2018, Zhang_2024_CVPR, kirkpatrick2017overcoming}, though eliminating storage and privacy concerns by avoiding data retention entirely, often deliver suboptimal performance in multimodal settings like VQACL.
+This tension between memory-rehearsal and memory-free approaches prompts a key question: \textit{Is it truly necessary to store visual data, or could retaining only past questions suffice to mitigate forgetting?} To explore these questions, we propose a novel intermediate setting: VQACL with Question-only Rehearsal (\setting) (Fig.~\ref{fig.teaser}).
+In this framework, only questions from past tasks are stored—eliminating the need for visual data—and offering a practical, privacy-preserving solution for continual VQA.